MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-04/submissions/lab-01-convert-certificate-formats/lab-01-convert-certificate-formats.md

 1. To begin this lab, I determined I first wanted to obtain a certificate in PEM format.
 I chose google.com as my website and used OpenSSL to retrieve the leaf certificate from the site.
 I then saved it as a file named leaf_cert.pem.
 2.I then created a directory to store all of my artifacts for each file conversion I chose to perform.
 After that, I moved my leaf certificate PEM file into that directory for better organization.
 3. The BEGIN and END lines of the leaf certificate confirm that the encoding is in PEM format.
-I then opened the file to observe the X.509 certificate and converted the file into DER format using OpenSSL.
+I then opened the file to observe the X.509 certificate.
-4.
+4 Next, I converted the PEM file into DER format using OpenSSL.
+I then opened the DER file in a readable format to confirm it was valid.
+I observed that the file still contained the same information as the PEM format, confirming that format conversion does not change the actual certificate, only the encoding.
 5.

 ## Results